-We need substantial additional funding beyond the proceeds of this offering before we can complete the development of our product candidates.
-If we are unable to obtain such additional capital, we will be forced to delay, reduce or eliminate our product development programs and may not have the capital required to otherwise operate our business.
+We need substantial additional funding in order to continue our business operations and the further development of our product candidates.
+If we are unable to obtain such additional capital, whether through a strategic transaction or otherwise, we will be forced to cease operations altogether.